ARWL2016/ps-webpack-eames/notes/tech-notes.md

 2. Run `webpack-dev-server`
 3. View: `localhost:8080/webpack-dev-server/` in webpack iframe
 4. Alternatively: `webpack-dev-server --inline` (hot loading from `localhost:8080` - browser defaults to serve index.html)
+5. Nb.
+Using the webpack iframe adds a lot of clutter to the network - DevTools are easier to use without it

 ---
 ####Environment